Backoff calculations.

 The second step is to expand the non-linear term

 The total output can be split into fundamental and intermodulation components.
-The total fundament part is:

 Its amplitude is changed by the non-linear effects.
-However, from the OIP3 definition, only the linear part should be taken:
+However, from the OIP3 definition, only the linear part should be taken.

 and its RMS amplitude is: